instructure/i18nema/README.md

 ### Faster Translation Lookups

-Simple lookups (i.e. no options or interpolation) take about 55% less time, and that holds true no matter how deeply scoped your keys are (e.g. `foo.bar.baz.lol`).
+Simple lookups (i.e. no options or interpolation) take a bit over 15% less time.

-Lookups with options are also faster (about 35% less time).
-The gains aren't quite as big there yet, since proportionally more of the time is spent in unoptimized places like `I18n#interpolate`.
+Lookups with options see slightly bigger gains (over 20% less time), in part due to some speedups on the ruby side of things (I18n uses `Hash#except`, which is quite slow when you have a long list of arguments).

 ## Show me the benchmarks